 - And if we do #3 right, then our internal hours spent on making revisions based on client feedback are heavily reduced.

-Marketing guidelines really are win-win, which is why we insist on them being included as a mandatory element of all our marketing packages for small businesses.
+Small business marketing strategy guidelines really are win-win, which is why we insist on them being included as a mandatory element of all our marketing packages for small businesses.

 We use marketing guidelines in all our builder packages